ardendaily/markov-connections/README.md

-craigslist, and clicked over to missed connections to see if my soulmate was looking back for me. i was discouraged to learn that there were so many, because it meant that i'd probably never find that special someone. never to back away from a challenge, i scraped together some software to sift through craigslist missed connection ads using markov chains, and poetry started to fall out. i decided, like i imagine most people do at some point, to turn my sorriness into a zine.
+craigslist, and clicked over to missed connections to see if my soulmate was looking back for me. i was discouraged to learn that there were so many, because it meant that i'd probably never find that special someone. i scraped together some software to sift through craigslist missed connection ads using markov chains, and poetry started to fall out. i decided, like i imagine most people do at some point, to turn my sorriness into a zine.

 [issue one](https://github.com/ardendaily/markov-connections/raw/master/MissedConnections.pdf)(pdf, 61kB)